-In August, Congress approved the most ambitious infrastructure plan in the United States in a century—yet one state was already ahead of the game.
+As Congress continues to negotiate the most ambitious infrastructure package in the United States in a century, one state is already leading the way.

 “In 2019, our governor said, ‘Look, we have a threat to our communities and to the livelihood of Wisconsinites, and we need to do something about it,’” says Maria Redmond, director of the Wisconsin Office of Sustainability and Clean Energy.
 “So we started working to create guidelines to reduce emissions and ensure all our electricity consumed is carbon-free by 2050.”